TewodrosAdimas/Alx_DjangoLearnLab/django_blog/blog/Documentation.md

 - For authenticated users: - Allowed to change their information.
                            - CustomUserChangeForm created by inheriting built in class UserChangeForm.
                            - login_required created and used in views.

+#Creating Blog Post Management Features

+-ListView : -Used to display all views, overwrite model, context_object_name and template name
+            -The context_object_name creates objects of all elements in Post model and pass it to template

+-DetailView: -Used to display the detail of each post overwrite model, context_object_name and template name
+             -The html will provide post.content (content of that blog)

+-CreateView: -Used to to create blog
+             -Uses LoginRequiredMixin snce it requires authentication
+             -Overwrites form_class, by defining the fields to be given for creating new post -Set the author of the post to the current logged-in user

+-UpdateView and DeleteView: -Used to update/edit their blog for users.
+             -LoginRequiredMixin, to authenticate user
+             -UserPassesTestMixin, to check if the editor is the author of the post